Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim Detection: Large Language Models

-The results of the experiments on selected exLLMs using selected datasets restricted to English language are contained in table~\ref{tab:exLLM-en}.
+The results of the experiments on selected LLMs using selected datasets restricted to English language are contained in Table~\ref{tab:LLM-en}.

-The results of the experiments on selected exLLMs using selected unrestricted datasets spanning 10 language are contained in table~\ref{tab:exLLM-all}.
+The results of the experiments on selected LLMs using selected unrestricted datasets spanning 10 language are contained in Table~\ref{tab:LLM-all}.

-For the ChatGPT, the gpt-3.5-turbo-0613 API was applied in the work of~\cite{DBLP:journals/corr/abs-2303-18223}, and for the GPT-4, which is the next generation of the GPT architecture and outperforms all previous GPT models (~\cite{DBLP:journals/corr/abs-2303-18223, DBLP:journals/corr/abs-2303-12712}).
-The API for GPT-4 released by OpenAI and applied in the work was gpt-4-0613.
+For the ChatGPT, the GPT-3.5-turbo-0613 API was applied in this work ~\cite{DBLP:journals/corr/abs-2303-18223}, and for the GPT-4.0, which is the next generation of the GPT architecture and outperforms all previous GPT models ~\cite{DBLP:journals/corr/abs-2303-18223, DBLP:journals/corr/abs-2303-12712}.
+The API for GPT-4.0 released by OpenAI and applied in the work was gpt-4-0613.